miaonaise/ABB-Summer-2017/README.md

 The aim is to produce a parametrized geometry in a script file by using Python API/modules provided by a free CAD software.
 The task was to research which softwares would be able to fulfill the aim and then compare and evaluate their API/modules.

 ## MY DOCUMENTATION
 The softwares I have looked into are listed down below.
-They each have their own directories and a [SOFTWARENAME].md file which is the main documentation of that software.
+Each software comes with a directory that contains a INFO.md file for description of each file within the directory and a [SOFTWARENAME].md file which is the software's main documentation.
 - FreeCAD
 - Onshape
 - BRL-CAD